Dental Granuloma

 Why is it important to treat it early?

-• Timely treatment of dental granulomas prevents complications like abscesses and cysts.
+• Treatment of dental granulomas at an early stage prevents complications like abscesses and cysts.

-• Early intervention relieves pain and discomfort for the patient.
+• Early treatment reduces the amount of pain and discomfort to the patient.

-• Dental fillings remove infection and halt decay.
+• Dental fillings remove infection, and the decay is arrested.

-• Root canal therapy protects periapical tissues if done promptly.
+• Root canal therapy preserves the tissues in the periapical region if it is done in time.

 Feature Dental Cyst Dental Granuloma